codewithadvi/DeepGuardian/README.md

 ## 📂 Project Component Breakdown

-This repository is organized into the primary components of the DeepGuardian ecosystem.
+This repository is organized into the primary components of the Parallax ecosystem.
 Each directory contains a dedicated `README.md` with in-depth technical details, setup instructions, and performance metrics for that specific module.

 | Component | Directory Path | Description & Key Technologies |
 | :--- | :--- | :--- |